KaiMagnusMueller/kaimagnus.de/_posts/2020-08-20-destinations.md

 ## Signage Databases

-A signage system can easily grow to include hundreds of different signs and become very complex.
+A wayfinding system can easily grow to include hundreds of different signs and become very complex.
 Therefore, it is necessary to create a separate database with all signs, in which data such as sign type, size, messages and exact position is recorded.

 All of this data must be kept up-to-date in an ongoing project.
 Inevitably, changes occur during work and after coordination with project partners.
 This makes the process prone to errors and creates a lot of manual work.
+This becomes even more of a problem when working on large projects that can encompass 3.000 signs or more.
+For this reason, one of our interview partners uses a custom database software to manage their projects internally.

 > Following our research, we formulated three how might we questions that encapsulate our findings